Certora/Documentation/docs/prover/techniques/index.md

  - if one split was found that is SAT (reasoning: if one split is SAT, then the original program must be SAT, since the behavior of the split is replayable in the original program)
- - if all splits have been shown to be unsat
+ - if all splits have been shown to be UNSAT
  - if solving on a split leaf has timed out (except if {ref}`-dontStopAtFirstSplitTimeout` has been set)

 The settings with which the user can influence this process are the following (each links to a more detailed description of the option):

- - [Maximum split depth](-depth) controls the maximum splitting depth.
+ - {ref}`-depth` controls the maximum splitting depth.
- - [Medium timeout](-mediumTimeout) controls the timeout that is applied when checking splits that are not split leafs, i.e., that are not at the maximum depth.
+ - {ref}`-mediumTimeout` controls the timeout that is applied when checking splits that are not split leafs, i.e., that are not at the maximum depth.
- - [Smt timeout](--smt_timeout) controls the timeout that is used to solve split leafs; if this is exceeded, the Prover will give up with a TIMEOUT result, unless [the corresponding setting](-dontStopAtFirstSplitTimeout) says to go on.
+ - {ref}`--smt_timeout` controls the timeout that is used to solve split leafs; if this is exceeded, the Prover will give up with a TIMEOUT result, unless [the corresponding setting](-dontStopAtFirstSplitTimeout) says to go on.
- - Setting the [initial splitting depth](-smt_initialSplitDepth) to a value above 0 will make the Prover skip the checking and immediately enumerate all splits up to that depth.
+ - Setting {ref}`-smt_initialSplitDepth` to a value
+   above 0 will make the Prover skip the checking and immediately enumerate all splits up to that depth.

 (storage-and-memory-analysis)=
-## Storage and Memory analysis
+## Analysis of EVM storage and EVM memory

-The Certora Prover works on EVM bytecode as its input.
-To the bytecode, the address space of both Storage and Memory are flat number lines.
+The Certora Prover works on {term}`EVM` bytecode as its input.
+To the bytecode, the address space of both {term}`EVM storage` and {term}`EVM memory` are flat number lines.
 That two contract fields `x` and `y` don't share the same memory is an arithmetic property.
 With more complex data structures like mappings, arrays, and structs, this means that every ["non-aliasing"](https://en.wikipedia.org/wiki/Aliasing_(computing)) argument requires reasoning about multiplications, additions, and hash functions.